 If your Facebook account or other social media sites are the official location of policy, procedure, or program descriptions that are not posted in another location, you can contact John Bolcer, University Archivist for information on how to transfer these sites to the University Archives for permanent preservation.

-If the messages are sent, received and archived in connection with the transaction of University business they are considered to be a public record; therefore, they should be retained using an approved UW Records Retention Schedule.
+If the messages are sent, received and archived in connection with the transaction of University business they are considered a public record; therefore, they should be retained using an approved UW Records Retention Schedule.